-In this post, I am going to help you by explaining the key things you should consider when choosing a for your course.
+In this post, I am going to help you by explaining the key things you should consider when choosing a name for your course.
 Giving it ample consideration is almost as important as the consideration parents give their children's names.
 After all, a name says a lot one way or the other.

 "So what did you call your children Cheryl?", I hear you saying.

 I've named all my four children with what I think are unusual names.
 Or at least they were unusual compared to the names of other children in our community at the time.
 OK you're keen to know their names I can tell.

 They are Saskia, Scout, Stowe, and Tolmeia.
 Each has a specific reason behind the choice and an origin that is relevant.
 I'll explain.

 I chose Saskia after being inspired by the work of Dutch artist Rembrandt who had a wife called Saskia van Uylenburgh.
 I have a love of art history and at the time of my daughter's birth, my husband worked for a Dutch company and made frequent trips to the Netherlands.

 Scout was the name of a character in the novel "To Killing a Mocking Bird".
 Author Harper Lee writes about civil rights and racism in the segregated Southern United States of the 1930s.
 The story is told through the eyes of Scout Finch, whose father Atticus Finch, an attorney, hopelessly strives to prove the innocence of a black man unjustly accused of rape.
 Somehow the name Scout struck a note for me and although in the book it is a girl's name, I named my firstborn son with it.